shyamsha/flow-chart/README.md

 #### Build

-Build a multi select drop down component using using a combination of div,span,ul & li.
+- Build a multi select drop down component using using a combination of div,span,ul & li.
+- Refrain from using select and option tag since the idea is to mimic a dropdown

 Presentation